+- How to know the member rights

-- How to access emergency services
+- How to file a grievance or appeal

 - How to access transportation

 - How to choose a provider

-- How to file a grievance or appeal
+- How to access emergency services

 - How to find the Optum Notice of Privacy Practices.

 Each time a member seeks services at a new facility, a Member Handbook must be offered.
 In addition, even if the member chooses not to review the handbook, the Providers must discuss with the Member the following sections: Grievances/Complaints, Member Rights, Transportation, Emergency Services and Choice of Therapist.